1933-2007::The City of Alanville

 Victoria, British Columbia

-After weathering the Great Depression and two world wars, the city council's biggest concern was, above all else, Victoria's revitalization plan and breathing life back into their sleepy city.
-They voted to tear down the aging City Hall and rebuild a new one on Cathedral Hill (where today's courthouse now stands), but the idea came with an enormous price tag.
-Instead, they decided to clean up the old City Hall and add a new extension for additional office space.
-The new Civic Precinct Plan was the affordable alternative to mark Victoria's 100th Birthday.
+After weathering the Great Depression and two World Wars, the city's biggest concern was, above all else, Victoria's revitalization plan.
+Simply put, they needed to breathe life back into their sleepy city.
+They voted to tear down the aging City Hall and rebuild a new one on Cathedral Hill (where today's courthouse now stands), but the idea came with an enormous price tag and was later rejected.
+With a thin budget, they decided to clean up the old City Hall and add a new extension for additional office space.
+The new Civic Precinct Plan became the affordable alternative to mark Victoria's 100th Birthday, which was fast approaching.

 "1962-2023::Victoria's City Hall Extension and Centennial Square"